 For individuals looking to maintain privacy, the use of a second LLC or IBC as a corporate director and shareholder can be used so that no individual's identity remains on the corporate registry.

-While most offshore jurisdictions still have very strict privacy and banking secrecy laws, like Panama, and Nevis, there are many countries like the US and many parts of Europe that require individuals to declare it to the tax department.
+While most offshore jurisdictions still have very strict privacy and banking secrecy laws, like Panama, and Nevis, there are many countries like the US and many parts of Europe that require individuals to declare and foreign ownership of a corporation.

-If you are lucky enough to live in a country that does not have CRS, or overly restrictive CFC laws, then you may be able to have a purely tax free entity that for all intents and purposes can remain anonymous.
+If you are lucky enough to live in a country that does not have CRS or any overly restrictive CFC laws, then you may be able to have a purely tax free entity that for all intents and purposes can remain anonymous.

-Due to the change in many countries' transparency laws like CRS and FATCA have given foreign governments access to individuals' foreign corporation information, these records would only be available to YOUR home government, and would not be apart of the corporate registry where the company was incorporated.
+Due to the change in many countries' transparency laws foreign governments have greater access to individuals' foreign corporation information.
+These records would only be available to YOUR home government, and would not be apart of the local corporate registry in the jurisdiction where the company was incorporated.

 Offshore Company Filing Documents

 Generally, all that is required are the Name of Director(s) or Beneficial Owner, copy of Passport, proof of Physical Address, Processing and Governmental Fee.